jazzband/django-analytical/docs/services/olark.rst

 =============

 Before you can use the Olark integration, you must first set your site ID.
-You can also customize the visitor nickname and add information to their status in the operator buddy list.
+You can customize the visitor nickname and add information to their status in the operator buddy list, and customize the text used in the chat window.

 Setting the site ID